tonethar/IGME-230-GDD-2017-Fall/notes/http-protocol-demo.md

 4. Type `host: www.rit.edu`

-Now you should get the RIT home page (just the HTML) back from the server:
+Now you should first get the *HTTP Status Code* and  *HTTP Response Headers* back from the web server.

 ```
 HTTP/1.1 200 OK